Robust Kernel-based Feature Representation for 3D Point Cloud Analysis via Circular Convolutional Network: Result

 \subsection{Parameter and ablation study}

-We conducted several parameter and ablation studies on the registration task to verify the effect of our method (Table \ref{table:study}), i.e., by varying the following parameters: convolution operation, the number of nearest neighbors for each kernel, scale adaptation module, and global context.
+We conducted several parameter and ablation studies on the registration task to verify the effect of our method (Table \ref{table:study}), i.e., by varying the following parameters: convolution operation, the number of nearest neighbors for each kernel, and global context.

 First, we experimented with the convolution methods, i.e., 1 × 1 × 1 channel-wise convolution and circular convolution methods.
 The network with circular convolution significantly improved the performance in terms of both rotation and translation.
 These results indicate that the circular convolution operations successfully captured the geometric features based on adjacent kernels.
 Figure \ref{fig:comparison} illustrates the registration results according to the kernel alignment and convolution methods.
 As illustrated, the network with the aligned kernel-based circular convolution showed better registration results.